Issues with steps and stairs that can cause grave injury and costly repairs.

 Damaged or loose railings can also cause problems.
 People leaning on the railing may put their whole weight on it, which can cause the railing to collapse.

-Contact Vital Building and Pest Inspections for your Sydney Pre-Purchase Inspection.
+Contact Vital Building Inspections Sydney for your Sydney Pre-Purchase Inspection.